gvwilson/sensibleadventures/nardica/nardica.md

 In memory of all the species now extinct, the giraffes and tigers and all the others that now existed only in books and sims.
-Iffy paused a moment as she came out of the bus to look at it, an unexpected pang in her chest.
+Iffy paused a moment as she came out of the bus to look at it, a sudden ache in her chest as she wondered if someone, somewhere, was grieving for the sailors who had been on the *Taroona*.

 "Get along with you," Uncle Jack growled, nudging her none too gently.
+Flanked by Marines,
-With Marines on either side of them, they followed Doctor Johel through the mansion's doors.
+they followed Doctor Johel through the mansion's doors.

 And then waited.
-Iffy wasn't sure what she had been expecting, but sitting on a bench---even a very comfortable one, with live plants on either side and soft music playing in the background---wasn't it.
+Iffy wasn't sure what she had been expecting, but sitting on a comfortable couch with potted plants on either side of them and soft music playing in the background wasn't it.
-Uncle Jack kept his arms crossed and muttered incessantly, glaring at Aunt Naggie whenever she ventured that the governor must be very busy, really, it wasn't surprising that he couldn't see them right away, and she was sure he wouldn't be much longer.
+Uncle Jack kept his arms crossed and muttered to himself incessantly, glaring at Aunt Naggie when she ventured that the governor must be very busy, really, it wasn't surprising that he couldn't see them right away, and she was sure he wouldn't be much longer.